Modelling the AGN broad line region using single-epoch spectra II. Nearby AGN: Modelling the broad-line region of low-redshift AGN

 The continuum light-curve parameters, hereafter the continuum hyper-parameters, are not fixed in the model but defined with flat (i.e. uninformative) prior probability distributions within a fixed wide range.
 The three main continuum hyper-parameters are $\tau_{\rm cont}$, the typical time-scale for variations; $\mu_{\rm cont}$, the long-term mean flux value of the light-curve and $\sigma_{\rm cont}$, the long-term standard deviation of the light-curve, as in Equations~5 and 6 of \cite{pancoast14a}.
 For consistency we use upper and lower limits for the priors that encompass the broad range of values found from studies of AGN variability (e.g. \citealt{kelly09}, \citealt{kozlowski10}, \citealt{macleod10}).
 We assume $\tau_{\rm cont}$ between 1 and 10$^{4}$ days, $\mu_{\rm cont}$ variations of 40\% around the mean flux value (i.e. around our single-epoch continuum flux value) and $\sigma_{\rm cont}$ is defined via the parameter $\hat{\sigma}_{\rm cont} = \sigma_{\rm cont} \sqrt{2/\tau_{\rm cont}}$ within the range $\hat{\sigma}_{\rm cont} \sim [8\times10^{-4} - 0.3]$ mag/day$^{1/2}$.
 We simulate a continuum light curve with a duration of 1.8$\times$10$^{7}$s for all AGN except Mrk 1501.
-For Mrk 1501 we simulate a light curve of 2.7$\times$10$^{7}$s to be conservative, since there is evidence from the R$-$L relation that the BLR is larger for this AGN.
+For Mrk 1501 we simulate a light curve of 2.7$\times$10$^{7}$s to be conservative, since there is evidence from the R$-$L relation that the BLR is larger for this AGN than for the other AGN in our sample.
 Some of the simulated light curves are similar to the real continuum light curves for the AGN studied, but in general our simulated light curves are different since we are exploring a broad parameter space in continuum parameters.
+An example of simulated lightcurves is shown in the appendix.

 The continuum light-curve parameters are all defined in the rest-frame of the AGN, therefore, our simulated continuum light-curve is the continuum light-curve in the rest-frame as well.
 All the remaining parameters are also defined in the rest-frame of the AGN.